embrace-io/embrace-docs/content/ios/integration/integration-steps.md

 Integrating any new SDK with your application can be a daunting task.
 We’ve designed our documentation to guide you through the process as painlessly as possible.
-Following these steps will ensure you have a solid foundation for montoring your application in production.
+Following these steps will ensure you have a solid foundation for monitoring your application in production.

 Regardless of the path you choose, you will be performing the following common steps to complete your integration: